johnnyphtsm/cybersecurity-portfolio/home-lab/project-kingfisher/README.md

 full attacker-defender loop, from initial email delivery through to SIEM-based detection rule authoring.

+**DISCLAIMER:** This project is conducted entirely within an isolated lab environment against decoy accounts under the author's own ownership.
+All techniques demonstrated are for educational purposes only.

 ## Lab Environment

 | VM | Role | OS | IP |